Cornwall Railway: The atmospheric system

-The 1845 bill rejected
+Rejection of the 1845 bill

 The result of the 1845 bill submission was that the preamble was proved but that the committee stage in the House of Lords rejected the bill: this meant that the desirability of the line was accepted, but that the detail of Moorsom's design was considered unsafe.

-A practical scheme at last
+Approval

 Despite the setback, the supporters of the line knew that they were close to getting approval.
-As a result Moorsom was dismissed and Isambard Kingdom Brunel was asked to design a new scheme for the 1846 session.
+As a result, Moorsom was dismissed and Isambard Kingdom Brunel was asked to design a new scheme for the 1846 session.
 Brunel brought in William Johnson, whom he fully trusted, to survey and redesign the line.
 This was a full fresh survey and not simply a tidying up of Moorsom's work.
 It was ready within three months and was lodged in Parliament with a new bill on 30 November 1845.

 Starting from Eldad, the route would curve to the north and cross the River Tamar about two miles above Torpoint, by a fixed bridge, running close to the north bank of the Lynher to St Germans.
 West of that place, following the general course of Moorsom's design, he considerably improved the curves and gradients.
 From Probus the line would now run to the northern margin of Truro and then south to Falmouth.
 This avoided the crossing of the Truro River and the objectionable crossing at Penryn.
 By now the shortcomings in the atmospheric system were becoming apparent, and nothing more was heard of that system for the Cornwall Railway.